 In 1995, Pastor Berndt was awarded the degree of Doctor of Divinity from Concordia Seminary, St. Louis.

-Pastor Berndt, while retired, continues to serve regularly as a liturgist and preacher for our German services.
+Pastor Berndt, while retired, continued to serve regularly as a liturgist and preacher for our German services until retiring completely in December 2013.